The Global Fund to Fight AIDS, Tuberculosis and Malaria: Operations

 The Global Fund was formed as an independent, non-profit foundation under Swiss law and hosted by the World Health Organization in January 2002.
 In January 2009, the organization became an administratively autonomous organization, terminating its administrative services agreement with the World Health Organization.

-The initial objective of the Global Fund — to provide funding to countries on the basis of performance — was supposed to make it different from other international agencies at the time of its inception.
+The initial objective of the Global Fund – to provide funding to countries on the basis of performance – was supposed to make it different from other international agencies at the time of its inception.
 Other organizations may have staff that assist with the implementation of grants.
 However, the Global Fund's five-year evaluation in 2009 concluded that without a standing body of technical staff, the Global Fund is not able to ascertain the actual results of its projects.
 It has therefore tended to look at disbursements or the purchase of inputs as performance.
 It also became apparent shortly after the organization opened that a pure funding mechanism could not work on its own, and it began relying on other agencies – notably the World Health Organization – to support countries in designing and drafting their applications and in supporting implementation.
 The United Nations Development Programme, in particular, bears responsibility for supporting Global Fund-financed projects in a number of countries.
 As a result, the organisation is most accurately described as a financial supplement to the existing global health architecture rather than as a separate approach.

-The Global Fund Secretariat in Geneva, Switzerland, employs about 700 staff.
+The Global Fund Secretariat in Geneva, Switzerland, employs about 1300 staff.
 There are neither offices nor staff based in other countries.

 In 2013, the Global Fund adopted a new way of distributing its funds in countries to fight AIDS, tuberculosis and malaria.
-Under this funding model, eligible countries receive an allocation of money every three years for possible use during same the three-year period.
+Under this funding model, eligible countries receive an allocation of money every three years for possible use during the same three-year period.
 The total amount of all allocations across all countries depends on the amount contributed by governments and other donors through the "replenishment" fundraising during the same three-year period.
 The countries, through their Country Coordinating Mechanism (CCM)), submit applications outlining how they will use the allocation, including selecting the main implementers of grants in countries called Principal Recipients (PR) to carry about programs within their respective countries.
 An independent Technical Review Panel (TRP) reviews the applications and there will be an iterative process towards the finalisation of the applications.
 Once the applications are approved, the Global Fund provides funding to the principal recipients based on achievement toward agreed indicators and actual expenses.
 Performance and expenses are periodically reviewed by a "local fund agent", which in most countries is an international financial audit company.